hummat/hummat.github.io/_posts/2020-05-28-daily-routine.md

 1. Wake up at around 7 am.
 2. Do cognitively demanding work.
 3. Do some exercises.
+4. Meditate.
-4. Prepare a nice lunch, eat, take a short nap.
+5. Prepare a nice lunch, eat, take a short nap.
-5. Get less demanding menial or manual stuff done.
+6. Get less demanding menial or manual stuff done.
-6. Organize your progress and plan for the next day.
+7. Organize your progress and plan for the next day.
-7. Forget about work for the day.
+8. Forget about work for the day.